 Are you overdue and anxious to meet your little one?
 Are you looking for recipes that might help induce labor?
 If so, you're in the right place!
 This blog post includes a variety of recipes that are rumored to help jump-start labor.
 While there is no guarantee that any of these recipes will work for you, they are worth a try!
 And, of course, always consult with your doctor before trying to induce labor.
 Good luck – we hope you meet your little one soon!

 - Spicy food – If you're looking to get your labor started, look no further than spicy food options!
-These types of dishes are packed with flavor and sure to get your body moving.
+These types of dishes are packed with flavor and are sure to get your body moving.
 Whether you're in the mood for Mexican or Indian cuisine, enjoy a hot meal and let your body do the rest.

 - Pineapple – Pineapple has been known to help women in labor for centuries.
-Some believe that the enzymes found in pineapples help to soften the cervix and speed up labor.
+Some believe that the enzymes in pineapples help soften the cervix and speed up labor.
 While there is no scientific evidence to support this claim, many women find that eating pineapple during late pregnancy helps to make labor more comfortable.

 - Black licorice – This all-natural product is said to help get things going, so if you're at your due date and looking to speed things up, give black licorice a try.